Actively Recruiting

 - Not affiliated with national health insurance

-- Under legal protection or guardianship
+- Under legal protection (curatorship, guardianship) or subject to legal protection measures

 - Unable to provide informed consent